 Today we have a guest post from the Texas A&M College of Veterinary Medicine & Biomedical Sciences about a topic that’s familiar to just about everyone who’s ever parked in a tree-lined parking lot: grackles.
+Have you ever wondered if grackles are dangerous to dogs?
 Personally I love watching these fascinating birds and their interactions with each other–but, with all that bird poop they leave behind, have you ever wondered if walking through those droppings could present a risk to your dog?

 We’ve all seen and heard them—lurking in well-lit, open areas, swooping down from trees, lining up on power lines, and pecking at food left on the ground.